ianmacartney/typeform-in-convex/README.md

 The frontend (in `/app`) is custom to my specific example app, a dog-spotting "social media" app using a Typeform to collect the dogs users have seen.

-On the other hand, there are several reusable/general pieces that you could use for your own Typeform integration:

-Define how you want to map Typeform questions to Convex fields using
+If you want to reuse some pieces of this to add your own Typeform integration, here's what you need:

+## Import existing typeform reponses

-`node scripts/setupTypeformMappings.js`
+`node scripts/setupTypeformMappings.js [form_id]`

-Save your mappings in Convex and migrate all responses that have already been submitted to your Typeform with
+Edit `typeformData/mappings_[form_id].json` to have the table name and field names you want

 `node scripts/importTypeform.js`

+Copy and past the `npx convex import` statements to import the responses and necessary metadata

+## Set up Typeform->Convex webhook

-To save new responses as they come into your typeform:
+To save new responses as they come into your typeform using a [webhook](https://www.typeform.com/help/a/webhooks-360029573471/):

-- Copy `convex/saveTypeformResponse.ts` and `convex/https.ts` into to your project
+Copy `convex/saveTypeformResponse.ts`, `convex/authenticateTypeformWebhook.ts`, and `convex/https.ts` into to your project

+`npx convex dev`

+`node scripts/setupWebhook.js --form-id [form_id] --deployment_url [convex_deployment_url]`

-Set up a [webhook](https://www.typeform.com/help/a/webhooks-360029573471/) in Typeform (via the UI or their [API](https://www.typeform.com/developers/webhooks/reference/create-or-update-webhook/)) The endpoint URL will be `https://<your_convex_url>/typeformWebhook` (find your prod or dev convex URL in `.env` or `.env.local` respectively)
+(find your prod or dev convex URL in `.env` or `.env.local` respectively)

-In the future I plan to support:

-- All the different typeform question types